Allupkm/Test/README.md

-This repository was created for Assignment 2.
-Client, Database and server are part of the assigment, however multiclient python file is not and was only created to test threading capabilities of the server.
+This repository was created for Assingment 2.
+This includes client.py, server.py and database.xml (Which now has examples inside to show how the database looks like).
+The multiclient.py file is not part of the assignment and should be not taken account when looking at assignment.
+This was created to test